-6.3 Licenses certification body
+4.1 Licensed certification body

 ProAgros will select a limited number of certifying bodies who obtain the right (license-system) to execute certification of farmers against the Sustainable Farming Assurance Programme Non Conversion.
 These certifying bodies are the prefered partners of ProAgros, and must meet a number of requirements.
 These requirements are in line with the requirements as set in the FEFAC Soy Sourcing Guidelines.
+In case of one certification body, we review the work of the certification body on a 3 years basis (see section below).